Rocky Linux Pre-Release

 Rocky Linux is one of the most anticipated Linux releases.
-When Red Hat decided to change their strategy on CentOS Linux and to move CentOS Stream (which tracks ahead of Red Hat Enterprise Linux and is considered a rolling release) many in the community were looking for an alternative.
+When Red Hat decided to change their strategy on CentOS Linux and to move CentOS Stream (which tracks ahead of Red Hat Enterprise Linux and is considered a rolling release) many in the community were searching for an alternative.

 One thing I want to point out is that this Rocky Linux release candidate is not ready for production environments.
 So don’t get ahead of yourself and migrate to this version of Rocky Linux just yet.
 Deploy it in a test environment and begin to play with it.